 Our protocol starts from the premise that we are interested in farmers' trust levels across the different treatments.
 Given this and the fact that manually implementing multi-person sequential games is complex in the field, we maintained the following protocol.
-A total of 204 dairy farmers were randomly assigned to play the role of first mover in TG, 3TG or 3TGC.
-Similarly to experiments in which subjects play with computer agents, the assistant experimenter played the roles of the second (the firm) and third movers (the auditor).

-The assistant experimenter prepared a sheet of random second-mover responses (that is R or D) and third-mover responses (that is L, I or C) beforehand, which were tagged by the first mover's seat number.7 As illustrated by the instructions, subjects had little information regarding the actual decision-making process by second and third movers.
-We consciously chose to withhold such
+204 dairy farmers were randomly assigned to play the role of first mover in TG, 3TG, or 3TGC.
+Similarly to experiments where subjects play with computer agents, the assistant experimenter played the roles of the second (the firm) and third movers (the auditor).
+The assistant experimenter prepared a sheet of random second-mover responses (that is, R or D) and third-mover responses (that is, L, I, or C) beforehand, which were tagged by the first mover's seat number.
+As illustrated by the instructions, subjects had little information regarding the actual

-6 It is an empirical question whether farmers' trust would be affected if we varied the costs from taking action I. While we did not address this question as part of our experimental design, we speculated that farmers would have been more (less) likely to trust were the costs of taking action I lower (higher).
+&lt;sup>6 It is an empirical question whether farmers' trust would be affected if we varied the costs from taking action I. While we do not address this question as part of our experimental design, we speculate that farmers would have been more (less) likely to trust were the costs of taking action I lower (higher).

-7 We drew the second mover's decision from a binomial distribution with mean of 0.5.
+&lt;sup>7 We drew the second mover's decision from a binomial distribution with mean of 0.5.
 This is comparable to the likelihood that the milk company assigns the farmer a high milk-quality assessment, based on actual quality assessment data during the year prior to the experiments.
 Jamison and Karlan (2011) use a comparable approach when paying subjects for a task.
-In order to avoid having to implement a time preference protocol, they assigned a nondegenerate (as opposed to a more uniform) probability to such task being selected for payment.
+In order to avoid having to implement a time preference protocol, they assign a nondegenerate (as opposed to a more uniform) probability to such task being selected for payment.

-information in order to avoid deception.
+decisionmaking process by second and third movers.
+We consciously chose to withhold such information in order to avoid deception.
 Subjects were told that the second mover could be another farmer, an employee of the firm, an MCC employee, or some other random person.
 When applicable, they were also told that the third mover could be thought of as someone who was put in place by the government to monitor the investment fund.

 While it is possible that revealing additional details about the second and third movers' natures could have led to different levels of trust, we would expect this shift to occur in all three treatments.
-Given that we identified our main effects across treatments, we did not expect any significant confounding effects.
+Given we identify our main effects across treatments, we do not expect any significant confounding effects.